EDUCATION

 ACADEMIC PUBLICATIONS

-Berg, S., Milton, A. L., Robbins, T. W., & Fletcher, P. C. (2025).
-From Fictional Fears to Experimental Frontiers: Immersive Virtual Reality Environments as a Catalyst for Innovation in Behavioural Neuroscience. [in Prep for Publication].
+Berg, S., Milton, A. L., Robbins, T. W., & Fletcher, P. C. (2026).
+From Facing Fears to Experimental Frontiers: Immersive Virtual Reality Environments as a Catalyst for Innovation in Behavioural Neuroscience.
+[Submitted for Publication].

-Berg, S., Amorim, F. E., Robbins, T. W., Milton, A. L., & Morein-Zamir, S. (2025).
-Systematic Literature Review: Procedural Insights into Human Pavlovian-Instrumental Transfer and Classifying Specific and General PIT. [in Prep for Publication].
+Berg, S., Amorim, F. E., Robbins, T. W., Milton, A. L., & Morein-Zamir, S. (2026).
+Lost in Translation: Improving Pavlovian-Instrumental Transfer Procedures Across Human Experimental Designs for Cross-Species Translatability. [in Prep for Publication].

 2024